Please note that this document changes from time to time; we will attempt to update the link as new information is provided.

 - The Minnesota Legislature approved emergency funding legislation today in order to respond to the COVID-19 crisis.
 This bipartisan proposal will take $200 million from the general fund and place $50 million into the state health care contingency

-crisis.
+this crisis.
 The document can be found here.
-The Board is also requesting all pharmacists with crucial questions to submit their questions to this email:
+The Board is also requesting all pharmacists with crucial questions to submit their questions

 firstname.lastname@example.org.
 The FAQ will be updated as more questions are received and updated documents will be posted at the link above.